angelozerr/lsp4xml-extensions-maven/README.md

 }
 ```

-When LSP4XML XML Language server is started, the `your-custom-xml-extension.jar` is added in the classpath and the extension is loaded by using Java SPI.
+When Eclipse LemMinX XML Language server is started, the `your-custom-xml-extension.jar` is added in the classpath and the extension is loaded by using Java SPI.
 See [here](https://github.com/redhat-developer/vscode-xml#custom-xml-extensions) for more information.

 #### Eclipse IDE context